-My role is very diverse and I enjoy all of the individual components (recruiting, business development, account management, training, leadership etc.) but what really keeps me engaged is the excitement and sense of satisfaction when you achieve your goals.
-Filling a tough role for a client, helping a candidate make a great career move, landing a new client, helping recruiters improve and progress in their careers … You can make a real difference in people’s lives and valuable contributions to your clients’ business.
+As a recruiter, my role is very diverse and I enjoy all of the individual components (recruiting, business development, account management, training, marketing and management), but what really keeps me engaged is the excitement and sense of satisfaction when you achieve your goals.
+Filling a tough position for a client, helping a candidate make a great career move, landing a new client or helping more junior recruitment consultants improve and progress in their careers.
+You can make a real difference in people’s lives and valuable contributions to your client’s business.

-I joined Archer when I was 23, a year after graduating from UCC.
+I joined Archer when I was 23, a year after graduating from UCC in Law.
 I started recruiting business analysts in Dublin, working closely with Josh Linton, one of the founders of Archer.
 After a successful first year, I started the Business Intelligence and Analytics desk.
-It was a great opportunity to create a new business area for the company, and I’ve really enjoyed growing it over the last 4 years.
+It was a great opportunity to create a new business area for the company.
+At that time, Data skills were becoming increasingly important to our clients.
+I’ve really enjoyed growing this specialisation and now there are 4 people at Archer Recruitment Ireland recruiting in this area.
 At the same time, I took on the business development trainer role.
-We have a structured training program that I deliver to new recruiters.
-It’s very rewarding to help guide people through their first couple of months in recruitment, and see their skills develop.
-I moved into a leadership role in my 3rd year and now I lead the Data Analytics team and the Software Engineering recruitment team, as well as running my own desk and delivering training.
+We have a structured training program that I delivered to new trainee recruiters.
+It’s very rewarding to help guide people through their first couple of months of learning the client development area of recruitment and see their skills develop.
+I moved into a leadership role in my 3rd year and now I lead the Data Analytics team and the Software Engineering recruitment team.
+I still run my own desk and I’m actively involved in training others.
 I’ve been lucky to work with a fantastic group of talented people; my role is to support and help them in reaching their potential.
 I was offered the opportunity to become a Partner in Archer at the end of last year.